 The justice court has small claims civil jurisdiction where the money or damages claimed do not exceed $7,500, except in actions involving title to real property, false imprisonment, libel, slander or malicious prosecution.

 A justice of the peace must be a citizen of the United States, a resident of Oregon for three years, and a resident of the justice court district for one year prior to becoming a nonpartisan candidate for election to that office.
 They are elected to six-year terms.
-The names of the Oregon justices of the peace are listed by county in the Local Governments section.
+Names of Oregon justices of the peace are listed by county in the Local Governments section.

 Damian Idiart, Justice of the Peace